waqarabbas123/Simple-Login-form/README.md

-This is the login form html and css without using any farmework . useful for the website .
+This is the login form html and css without using any farmework .
+This is usefuyll for the login websites.